 Regardless of when the candidate receives the evaluation, the candidate still has ten (10) calendar days after receipt of the evaluation to submit a written response/rebuttal to be forwarded with the evaluation.
 A copy of the response/rebuttal statement shall accompany the RTP File and shall also be sent to all previous levels of review (Dean, College RTP Committee Chair, Department Chair, Department RTP Committee Chair, as appropriate. ) Any resulting response/rebuttals shall not require that evaluation timelines be extended.
 The candidate may also request a meeting with the reviewers to discuss the recommendation (whether or not the candidate plans to write a rebuttal).

 The following conditions apply to candidate response/rebuttals:

 Per the CBA, external evaluation of a candidate’s materials may be initiated by any party in the process (the candidate, Department Committee, Department Chair, College Committee, Dean, or Provost), may be requested at any point during the review, and must have the approval of the President and the concurrence of the candidate.
 The request must describe the special circumstances which necessitate the external evaluation and the nature of the materials needing evaluation.

 Normally, the external evaluation process will be initiated by the candidate, the Department RTP Committee, and/or the Department Chair in the spring semester prior to the fall semester when the RTP file is due.
 However, in order to meet the deadlines for candidate’s RTP review, requests for external evaluation should be made as early as possible in the review process.
 The campus process is governed by the “EXTERNAL EVALUATION OF RESEARCH, SCHOLARLY, AND CREATIVE ACTIVITIES” (PS 10-10), which is available on the Academic Senate website (http://www.csulb.edu/divisions/aa/grad_undergrad/senate/).

 Per the new University RTP Policy, candidates for early tenure and/or early promotion are encouraged to participate in the external evaluation process.

 Participants in the Evaluation Process:

-The Collective Bargaining Agreement establishes rules for selection of RTP committees.
+The Collective Bargaining Agreement establishes rules for selecting RTP committees.
 The probationary and tenured faculty of the department elect the members of the department RTP committee.
 This election shall be by secret ballot.
 Only tenured faculty members are eligible to be elected to department and college RTP committees.